Norvelt, Pennsylvania: Norvelt Elementary School

 Norvelt Elementary School, founded in 1938, is a primary school that is a part of the Mount Pleasant Area School District.
+A public school where grades k-3 attend with an attendance of over 400 students.
+The teacher employment is 33 making the student to teacher ratio 14:1.
+The Elementary school is ranked #581 in Pennsylvania Elementary Schools, which is from performance of state-required tests, graduation, and high school prep.
 It is the largest structure in Norvelt.
 It was originally built as a replica of Independence Hall in Philadelphia.
 The structure is a two-story brick building which was renovated and expanded in the early 1990s.
 It sits on top of a hill in the middle of "B" section, overlooking the fire department and post office.
 Norvelt School has a wide lawn in front with a baseball field and playground equipment.
 The flat grassy lawn at the base of the hill is about 150 yd wide and 100 yd deep.
 The Norvelt Colts use the open space for football practices.
 Other use the space for golf practice, dog walking, or jogging.

 The original Norvelt schoolhouse, later became the Norvelt Fireman's Social Club, once Norvelt Elementary was built in 1960.
 The first school that was built was not big enough to accommodate all of the children, so some students went to class in the morning and some in the afternoon.
 School lunches provided to students by the government usually consisted of bean soup and peanut butter and honey sandwiches.
 The club was demolished and the organization moved to a new facility that was added on to Roosevelt Hall during the late 1990s.
 The new Norvelt Fireman's Club-Roosevelt Hall is located only a few yards away from the old school site.

 Public services

 Fire Department

 The Norvelt Fire Department is an all-volunteer fire department.
 The department is on Mount Pleasant Road.
+After spending 80 years at the original fire station built, in the summer of 2023 construction of a new building began down the street from the original.
+The new station is over 7,200 square feet wide and holds new large equipment such as; three fire engines, and a utility terrain vehicle.
+This new station provides a vent for the exhaust fumes, and new member uniforms.